So it’s time to set up your website.

 Step 4: Get your website email address

-Under the “Mail” tab, click the icon labelled “Email Accounts”
+Under the “Mail” tab, click the icon labeled “Email Accounts”

 In that page, you can now set-up your e-mail account and choose your username, password and even change your maximum mailbox quota depending on your plan.

 When you’re ready, click “Create Account” and viola!
-You’ve just set up your email account for you website.
+You’ve just set up your email account for your website.
 Pretty neat, huh?

 Step 5: Build an Email List

 And that wraps up the How to be a Successful Content Creator and Start a Blog series.
-If you enjoyed it or learned a lot, please pin this blog post, and share it on your social media platforms.
 If you want to recap any of the sections, here are the links to each post: